2015samtaylor/Email_Scraper/README.md

-# Email Scraper and NoSQL Database Updater
+# Email Scraper and DynamoDB Updater

 This Python script scrapes email responses and stores them in an AWS DynamoDB NoSQL database.
 It's designed to organize and manage email thread data.